Canopy Growth Corp (NYSE:CGC), Facebook, Inc. (NASDAQ:FB) - White Paper: The Case For Investing In The US Cannabis Industry

 81 years after the Marihuana Tax Act of 1937 banned the sale and use of marijuana, the U.S. is finally moving closer to ending the senseless prohibition policy—a policy that has: (a) caused immeasurable pain and suffering simply for handling a plant in its natural form, and (b) squandered untold billions in lost tax revenues and policing and imprisonment costs.

 Today, cannabis remains a Schedule 1 substance under the U.S. Controlled Substances Act (CSA).
-Schedule 1 is reserved for drugs with “no currently accepted medical U.S.e and a high potential for abuse.”
+Schedule 1 is reserved for drugs with “no currently accepted medical use and a high potential for abuse.”
 Federal law prohibits any interstate commerce in cannabis.
 The burgeoning U.S. cannabis industry operates under a myriad of federal law related impediments and burdens.

 Yet despite federal illegality, state laws range from near complete normalization of the industry in West Coast states, Colorado, and soon Massachusetts, to burgeoning medical cannabis regimes in large East Coast and Midwest states which may soon also legalize adult-use cannabis.

 Change is coming quickly.
 Increasing bipartisan federal and state-level political support for cannabis legalization reflects rapidly evolving public opinion.
 Americans now nearly universally support legalizing medical cannabis.
 Two-thirds of the U.S. public supports adult-use legalization.
-From all angles—Congressional leaders, state and county officials and representatives, party caucus platforms, the banking and alcohol indU.S.tries, veterans, minorities, orthopedists, professional sports players, millions of medical cannabis patients, and surgeons—the message is clear: it is time for the U.S. Congress to move forward from the long-failed policies of cannabis prohibition, and instead allow states to regulate cannabis as a normal indU.S.try.
+From all angles—Congressional leaders, state and county officials and representatives, party caucus platforms, the banking and alcohol industries, veterans, minorities, orthopedists, professional sports players, millions of medical cannabis patients, and surgeons—the message is clear: it is time for the U.S. Congress to move forward from the long-failed policies of cannabis prohibition, and instead allow states to regulate cannabis as a normal industry.

 It is no longer a question of whether cannabis will remain a federally-illegal Schedule 1 substance, but for how much longer.
 No one knows the precise timeline.
 But, no question, the U.S. cannabis industry will be a federally-sanctioned, normalized industry within a few years.